aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 In any rhetorical situation, we want to think about the author, the text, and the audience.
 Problems and purposes belong to the author (week 2).
 In addition, we also need to think about our identity as authors/designers.
 Consider that for thousands of years, organizations and entire states have oppressed women and excluded them from education.
 So, when a man steps in to “explain” something to a woman, there is a whole history of oppression compressed in that act, and thereby it is no surprise that the explanation is unwelcomed.
 Likewise, we need to ask ourselves, as college students (even nontraditional), what history and meaning might be associated with us in the eyes of our audiences?
 This week we will turn a critical eye on ourselves.

-This week also need to draft a proposal regarding our project for our community partner.
+This week we also need to draft a proposal regarding our project for our community partner.
 We will model our proposal on professional UX proposals.

 ### CONTEXT: Who Gets to Be in Computing, and Why?